There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Indicative assessments in this unit are as follows: (1) quizzes ; (2) group assignment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) practical class and quizzes ; (2) group laboratory reports; and (3) examinations.
 Further information is available in the unit outline.

 - Unit rules